garrandall/popular-music-data/tracks/i-m-coming-home-stories.md

 I'm comin' yes I'm comin'
 You know that I'll be runnin'
-I'm comin' yes you know that I...
+I'm comin' yes you know that I

 Oh I'm coming home yeah
 C'mon